 For legal reasons, many companies forbid managers from giving references for former employees while the manager is still with the company.
 If you ask one of your former managers for a reference while they are still employed by the company, you are asking them to violate company policy.

-As with 75% of Fortune 500 corporations, for legal and privacy reasons HP Inc and HPE do not verify current or past employment directly.
-Instead, they outsource US employment verification to a third-party company, The Equifax Work Number service -- which you must contact yourself to authorize the release of your personal information to the specific employer, lender, landlord, or social service agency.
+As with 75% of Fortune 500 corporations, for legal and privacy reasons HPInc and HPE prefer not to verify current or past employment directly.
+Instead, they outsource US employment and salary verification to a third-party company, The Equifax Work Number service -- which you must contact yourself to authorize the release of your personal information to the specific employer, lender, landlord, or social service agency.
 You also control whether final salary is provided.

 The database contains payroll information, including your SSN, uploaded by every participating employer as each paycheck was issued over the years.
 The report does not indicate why you left -- except for "Retired" if the company has classified you as a Retiree.

 You set up an account, which requires you to enter your DOB, SSN, etc. -- and answer trivial multiple-choice questions.
 This account is not related to your ADP payroll account or any other account.